-Toyota RAV4 Plug-in Dynamic Review: The Everyday Electric Car And Then Some
+Toyota RAV4 Plug-in Hybrid Review: The Everyday Electric Car And Then Some

 What EV should you buy? pebble's editor Georgina Wilson-Powell, test drives the Toyota RAV4 Plug-in Dynamic and sees how it stacks up.